-A Process Decision Program Chart (PDPC) is a has 2 main uses: documents steps to completing a process and impact analysis.
-PDPC does this through a systematic exploration of a a process and what could go wrong.
+A Process Decision Program Chart (PDPC) has 2 main uses: documents steps to completing a process and impact analysis.
+PDPC does this through a systematic exploration of a process and what could go wrong.
 This is helpful project management tool in the Improve phase of DMAIC before implementing your plan but I find it helpful in the analyze phase after process mapping to check my understanding of current state.

 Process Decision Program Charts are considered part of the 7 management tools (7M)

 When Would You Create a Process Decision Program Charts (PDPC)?